MiaKuntz/spatial_final_proj/README.md

-# Smarter Farming Maps
+# Smarter Farming
 This project seeks to visualise data in the way of a collection of articles covering studies in smarter farming.
 The articles was collected throughout the spring of 2023, and covers a number of different experiments, literary reviews, and studies pertaining to how farmers and other actors in the industry view the growing possibilities in precision agriculture technologies.

 ## Libraries
 Please make sure to have the necessary packages installed.
 This can be done by first using the `install.packages()` function and then the `libraries()` function for each package, which are: